Update July 2020.

 Update Oct.
 2018

-When a researcher posing as a first time cat owner calls for a price for a spay/declaw at Purdue Small Animal Hospital, the employee asks, “are you doing just front declaw or all four declaw?”
+When a researcher called for a price for a spay/declaw at Purdue Small Animal Hospital, the employee asks, “are you doing just front declaw or all four declaw?”

 The spay/4 paw declaw is $500-$600.
 They do both methods of declawing, scalpel and laser and laser declaw is around $100 more.
 The researcher asked for the most skilled vet for the declaw and the employee said Dr Corriveau does the declaws through their Community Practice Dept. The employee said that Dr Corriveau is very skilled at the declaw and said ” she does those all the time.”

 The researcher asked if the laser is better and the employee said that she had to have the “front done” on her cat and Dr Corriveau did the laser declaw for her cat and her cat “did excellent.”
 The employee said it’s worth the extra $100.